Priorities of Curry County Cultural Coalition

 Example: 2011 grants were awarded in Port Orford for storyteller and OMSI traveling science fair and to Curry County Fair for parrot show.

-In December 2016 the Curry County Cultural Coalition (CCCC) awarded grants totaling $8,500 to thirteen organizations whose projects most closely fit the goals and guidelines of the Oregon Cultural (OCT) and the CCCC.
+In December 2017 the Curry County Cultural Coalition (CCCC) awarded grants totaling $8,320 to eleven organizations whose projects most closely fit the goals and guidelines of the Oregon Cultural (OCT) and the CCCC.

-– Brookings Area Council for the Arts – $500 for its American Music Festival series at Azalea Park in Brookings
+- Brookings Area Council for the Arts for its American Music Festival Concerts in the Park series at Azalea Park, Brookings. $750

-– Friends of Curry Library – $650 for the Living Roots of Music with Lauren Pelon
+- Friends of Curry Library for the Children’s Book Illustration. $610

-– Friends of Langlois Library – $600 for an Evening with Molly Gloss
+- Friends of Langlois the Library for An Evening with Jane Kirkpatrick. $585

-– Pelican Bay Arts Association – $500 for Festival of Art in Stout Park
+- Pelican Bay Arts Association for the Festival of Art in Stout Park. $375

-– Port Orford Library Foundation – $500 for Spotlines poetry publication
+- Port Orford Library Foundation for the Rock Music Day Camp. $750

 OCT funds are generated through direct donations, the sales of Cultural Heritage license plates, and individual state tax credits.
 One third of the money that the OCT grants each year is distributed among 45 county and tribal cultural coalitions, based on population.
 These autonomous coalitions set their own priorities and re-grant OCT funds within their jurisdictions.
 The Curry County Cultural Coalition reviews applications annually and awards grants to groups that fulfill the OCT mission of increasing public participation in Oregon culture, giving priority to first-time applicants.